ThatDevTim/ThatDevTim/README.md

 - Trustworthy

 ## Activities
+- Lead Sound Designer for Goerge Ranch Highschool production of *The Little Shop of Horrors* 2024
-- Lead Sound Designer for Goerge Ranch Highschool production of *The SpongeBob Musical: Youth Edition*
+- Lead Sound Designer for Goerge Ranch Highschool production of *The SpongeBob Musical: Youth Edition* 2023
 - Ast.
-Sound Designer for Goerge Ranch Highschool production of *The Highschool Musical the Musical on Stage*
+Sound Designer for Goerge Ranch Highschool production of *The Highschool Musical the Musical on Stage* 2022
-- Second-year member of SkillsUSA, Chapter 4160
+- Two-year member of SkillsUSA, Chapter 4160
 - Active member of the GitHub Global Campus

 ## Employment